Rei-SwitchBot/faq/en-us/Keypad.md

 [What to do if I lost my Keypad Touch](https://support.switch-bot.com/hc/en-us/articles/10155216769175-What-to-do-if-I-lost-my-Keypad-Touch?source=search)

-3. Please contact us by logging into the SwitchBot App -> Profile -> Feedback.
-Our technical team will help remove it.
-Please provide us with the following information when you contact us.
+3. Please provide us with the following information when you contact us.

 BLE MAC (check-in Settings -> "Device Info")